AWS Application Load Balancer – ALB

 • Each listener has a default rule, and can optionally define additional rules.

-• Each rule consists of a priority, action, optional host condition, and optional path condition.
+• Each rule consists of a priority, one or more actions, one or more conditions, and optional transforms.

 • Priority – Rules are evaluated in priority order, from the lowest value to the highest value.
 The default rule has the lowest priority